FAQs

 4. What will you be doing to mitigate impact on traffic during construction?

-As part of our planning application, we will prepare a construction management plan to mitigate any impact on the local area.
+As part of our planning application, we have prepared a construction management plan to mitigate any impact on the local area.
 This will set times for deliveries, noisy works, working hours and will need to be assessed and agreed by the Council.

 5. When would you start delivering this and how long would it take to complete?

-We are currently hoping to submit a planning application to Croydon Council in late May, with a target committee date sometime later this year.
-If we achieve planning consent we would then look to get started as quickly as possible, sometime in 2024.
+We submitted our updated proposals to Croydon Council in August 2024 and are targeting a committee date in late 2024.
+If we achieve planning consent we would then look to get started as quickly as possible, sometime in early 2025.

 6. What security measures will you be putting in place?